 During construction, the stresses in the foundation are relatively high, therefore the stiffness and material thickness of the layer has to be sufficient to withstand the load without damage occurring that might adversely influence the long-term performance.
 Initially, this requires a geogrid with a reinforcement function, which caters for strength at high strain.
 Upon completion, the stresses in the foundation will be far lower, which is why it is essential that the foundation is reinforced from the beginning, otherwise deterioration of the upper layers is going to occur more rapidly than anticipated.
 Subsequently, this requires a geogrid with a reinforcement function, which caters for stiffness at low strain.

 This is when a geogrid can really prove its worth, as it provides a layer of reinforcement that’s crucial to preventing the development of early failure to what should be a pristine playing surface.

 Consistency is key

 The last thing any contractor wants is to cause long-term damage to the subgrade due to stresses caused by vehicles during the construction period.
-Geogrids act as both reinforcement and stabilisation, offering strength and stiffness when a surface is experiencing high strain or low strain, providing consistent performance, preventing any damage.
+Geogrids act as a reinforcement, offering strength and stiffness when a surface is experiencing high strain or low strain, providing consistent performance, and preventing any damage.

 Used in composite with the aggregates, they can evenly distribute the applied vehicle loads to the underlying subgrade without causing distress in any of the foundation or overlying layers and ensure the longevity of the surface.
 This is particularly pertinent when it comes to sports surfaces, as often the ground can be very soft and/or, the surface may be thin, therefore it is at a higher risk of being damaged early on in the construction process.